 John Calvin Bryant

 John Calvin Bryant spent his youth as a 4-H member in Lawrence County.
-Over his nine year 4-H career, he was involved with the Communication/Public Speaking, Leadership, Sheep, and Swine projects.
+Over his nine-year 4-H career, he was involved with the Communication/Public Speaking, Leadership, Sheep, and Swine projects.
 He served as Congress Governor and State Council Vice President.
-John Calvin is a current student at the University of Tennessee pursing a degree in Food Science.
+John Calvin is a current student at the University of Tennessee pursuing a degree in Food Science.
 One day he hopes to work in food production and food security.

 Dr. Tim Cross currently serves as the Chancellor of the University of Tennessee Institute of Agriculture.
 Tim received both his Bachelor’s and Master’s Degrees in Agricultural Economics from Oklahoma State University.
 Tim then received his Doctorate Degree, also in Agricultural Economics, from Oregon State in 1991.
 Tim began his work with UT Extension in 1994 by working as an Extension Specialist and became the Dean of Extension in 2008.